-As stated above, the Plan Debtors have sought a private letter ruling from the IRS to the effect that the Spinco Share Distribution constitutes a reorganization under Sectionsection 368(a) and Sectionsection 355 of the Tax Code.
+As stated above, the Plan Debtors have sought a private letter ruling from the IRS to the effect that the Spinco Share Distribution constitutes a reorganization under section 368(a) and section 355 of the Tax Code.
 However, even if obtained, the continued validity of such a ruling will be subject to the accuracy of the factual representations and assumptions therein.
 Assuming the receipt and continued validity of such a ruling, a holder of GGP Common Stock will not recognize taxable income upon the receipt of Spinco Common Stock pursuant to the Spinco Share Distribution.
-Each such holder will allocate its basis in its GGP Common Stock between such GGP Common Stock and the Spinco Common Stock received in the Spinco Share Distribution in proportion to the relative fair market value of each immediately after the Spinco Share Distribution.
+Each such holder will allocate its basis in its GGP Common Stock between such GGP Common Stock and the Spinco Common Stock received in the Spinco Share Distribution.
 A holder's holding period in its Spinco Common Stock will include the holding period of the GGP Common Stock with respect to which the distribution of the Spinco Common Stock was made, provided that such GGP Common Stock is held by the holder as a capital asset on the date of the Spinco Share Distribution.

-If the Spinco Share Distribution were to be treated as taxable, each holder of GGP Common Stock would be treated as if the holder received a taxable distribution equal to the fair market value of the Spinco Common Stock actually received, which distribution would be taxed

-(i) first, as a dividend to the extent of the holder's pro rata share of GGP's current and accumulated earnings and profits as determined under U.S. federal income tax principles, then (ii) as a non-taxable return of capital to the extent of the holder's tax basis in the Interest with respect to which the distribution was made, which return of capital would lower such holder's tax basis in the GGP Common Stock, and finally (iii) as capital gain with respect to the remaining value of the Spinco Common Stock received.
+If the Spinco Share Distribution were to be treated as taxable, each holder of GGP Common Stock would be treated as if the holder received a taxable distribution equal to the fair market value of the Spinco Common Stock actually received, which distribution would be taxed (i) first, as a dividend to the extent of the holder's pro rata share of GGP's current and accumulated earnings and profits as determined under U.S. federal income tax principles, then (ii) as a non-taxable return of capital to the extent of the holder's tax basis in the Interest with respect to which the distribution was made, which return of capital would lower such holder's tax basis in the GGP Common Stock, and finally (iii) as capital gain with respect to the remaining value of the Spinco Common Stock received.
 Holders of GGP Common Stock are urged to consult their tax advisors with respect to the consequences of the Spinco Share Distribution.